theveryheavy/importy/README.md

 - Classification (`local`, `third_party`, `stdlib`) depends on the interpreter environment.
 - `cost` executes imports for real and requires dependencies installed.
 - Dead import detection is static analysis and can have edge cases with dynamic usage patterns.
+- Files with syntax errors are skipped and reported as parse-error info rows instead of crashing commands.
+- `map` is optimized for large repositories with concurrent scanning and a fast import-only parse path.

 ## Issues & Feedback